uwalexbub/benchmark-go/README.md

-Benchmark data structures in Go language
+# Benchmark of data collections in Go language

-Guidance:
+To read the code, start with `benchmark.go`

+Notes:
+* Data collection is populated with initial randomized data before actual benchmarking takes place
-* Use workload of fixed size for every cardinality
+* Workload of fixed size is used for every cardinality of data collections
-* Size of data should not change by magnitude during benchmarking
-* Test iterator to see how it performs

-Consider:
-* Experiment with different kinds of workloads: balanced vs write-intensive vs read-intensive
+* Insert and delete operations are executed against a copy of initiliazed data collection to minimize undesirable impact to search and iteration operations
+* [Monotonic clock](https://golang.org/pkg/time/) is used to time operations on data collections
+* Results are measured in nanoseconds